-POCA s 333A (1), (3) 6.
-Terrorism Act, s 21D tij di re be th th pi th se OCA and the Terrorism Act each contains two separate offences of pping off and prejudicing an investigation.
-The first offence relates to isclosing that an internal or external report has been made; the second elates to disclosing that an investigation is being contemplated or is eing carried out.
-These offences are similar and overlapping, but here are also significant differences between them.
-It is important for nose working in the regulated sector to be aware of the conditions recedent for each offence.
-Each offence relates to situations where he information on which the disclosure was based came to the person making the disclosure in the course of a business in the regulated ector.
-There are a number of permitted disclosures that do not give se to these offences (see paragraphs 6.63 to 6.66). --- --- ---
+POCA s 333A (1), (3) 6.60 Terrorism Act, s 21D 6.60 Terrorism Act, s 21D 6.60 POCA and the Terrorism Act each contains two separate offences of tipping off and prejudicing an investigation.
+The first offence relates to disclosing that an internal or external report has been made; the second relates to disclosing that an investigation is being contemplated or is being carried out.
+These offences are similar and overlapping, but there are also significant differences between them.
+It is important for those working in the regulated sector to be aware of the conditions precedent for each offence.
+Each offence relates to situations where the information on which the disclosure was based came to the person making the disclosure in the course of a business in the regulated sector.